At age 21, I stepped for the first time on the U.S. land. That was 21 years ago.

 When the vines cry - "La vigne pleure" - as the French would say, are the first signs of activity in the vineyards.
 This occurs when the days are warming up and the sap starts flowing back up through the center part of the wood called xylem.
 The sap will then find its way back down the phloem a few days after its ascent.

-Within a couple of weeks after budbreak, the green shoots grow quickly, revealing a couple leaves and even tiny little clusters.
-In the above picture, a cluster is visible on the top left side next to the little leaf, holding itself straight up.
+Within a couple of weeks after budbreak, the green shoots grow quickly, revealing leaves and even tiny little clusters.
+In the above picture, two clusters are visible side by side nestled between the little leaves, holding themselves straight up.
 The next step in June will be bloom and then set, when each berry will be formed.

 Whether you have a question, are planning a trip to Walla Walla or just want to say "Hi!", I would love to hear from you.
 I hope to see you all in the near future, a glass of wine in hand.